HouzuoGuo/laitos/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The Go gopher was designed by Renee French. (http://reneefrench.blogspot.com/).
-The Go gopher is covered by the [Creative Commons Attribution 3.0][Creative Commons Attribution 3.0] license.
+The Go gopher was designed by [Renee French](http://reneefrench.blogspot.com/).
+The Go gopher is covered by the "Creative Commons Attribution 3.0" license.